servo/surfman/README.md

   you would like to render with.

 * OpenGL's *share context* or *share lists* feature allows you to share textures across contexts.
-  However, this often exposes driver bugs, and even if it works, it causes most operations to take mutex locks.
+  However, this often exposes driver bugs, and, even if it works, it causes most operations to take mutex locks.
 Efficient texture sharing requires the use of platform-specific APIs, which `surfman` abstracts over.